Close Brothers Group anti-slavery and human trafficking statement for the financial year ended 31 July 2020

 3. Sourcing Practices and Due Diligence

-Members of the group’s Third Party Management function (including the Third Party Monitoring function referred to further below) continue to be trained to the CIPS Ethical Procurement and Supply standard.
+Members of the Banking Division’s Third Party Management function (including the Third Party Monitoring function referred to further below) continue to be trained to the CIPS Ethical Procurement and Supply standard.
 Close Brothers Banking division also maintains its Corporate Certification for Ethical Procurement & Supply from CIPS.
+Two members of the TPM team completed and passed the CIPS level 4 apprenticeship, learning best practice sourcing including Ethical Sourcing Policies and Supply Chain Ethics Management.

 4. Enhancements to Third Party Management Technology

-During the year, Close Brothers’ Banking division has developed and implemented a new technology solution to support its Third Party Management process.
+Last year Close Brothers’ Banking division developed and implemented a new technology solution to support its Third Party Management process.
 This solution provides improved data and reporting in relation to suppliers that helps further increase transparency within our supply chain.
-Enhanced modern slavery risk assessment and due diligence processes developed in the 2018 financial year have been incorporated into this new tool and form an important part of the Close Brothers’ processes aimed at detecting and preventing modern slavery in its supply chain.
+Enhanced modern slavery risk assessment and due diligence processes are incorporated within this tool and form an important part of the Close Brothers’ processes aimed at detecting and preventing modern slavery and human trafficking in its supply chain.

 5. Third Party Monitoring

-- Taking further steps to ensure that the Third Party Management & Monitoring teams continue to demonstrate the highest levels of knowledge and awareness regarding ethical issues (including in relation to modern slavery), including through the renewal of their CIPS Ethical Procurement and Supply certifications.
+- Taking further steps to ensure that the Third Party Management & Monitoring teams continue to demonstrate the highest levels of knowledge and awareness regarding ethical issues (including in relation to modern slavery and human trafficking), including the renewal of their CIPS Ethical Procurement and Supply certifications and team members studying towards CIPS Commercial Procurement & Supply Apprenticeship Programme